 What we know so far about the Minneapolis police shooting

-A Minneapolis police officer, another person and a suspected shooter are dead following a double shooting in south Minneapolis Thursday evening that left the Whittier neighborhood in chaos.
+A Minneapolis police officer, another person and a suspected shooter are dead following a shooting in south Minneapolis Thursday evening that left a chaotic scene in the Whittier neighborhood.

 Minneapolis is mourning the loss of the first police officer to be shot and killed in the line of duty in more than 20 years.